hstreamdb/docs/docs/en/deployment/quick-deploy-ssh.md

 - `hosts`: The hosts field holds the name and ip address of the remote server in the form of a key-value pair.
-Server names are specified by the user, so that the specified server can be referenced by name in subsequent configurations.
+Server names are specified by the user, so that the specified server can be referenced by the name in subsequent configurations.
 - `local_store_config_path`: fill in the path of `hstore config file`.
   - Refer `Create a configuration file` part in [configuration file](deploy-docker.md) to create a hstore config file.